HOA Rules Enforcement Best Practices

 • Requires landlord rules regarding battery certification and insurance: if the e‑bike lacks UL/EN certification, tenants need personal insurance for it.

-On the horizon is Senate Bill 1271 (effective Jan 1, 2026), mandating that all e‑bike and mobility device batteries sold or rented in California must be tested by accredited labs (UL 2849 or EN 15194).
+On the horizon is Senate Bill 1271, mandating that all e‑bike and mobility device batteries sold or rented in California must be tested by accredited labs (UL 2849 or EN 15194).
 This law will help ensure that only certified batteries—less prone to thermal failure—are in circulation.

 California law also classifies e‑bikes by type and operational rules (Class 1, 2, and 3), limits them to 750 W motors, mandates helmet use, sets minimum rider ages, and aligns riding areas with their classification.
 While these pertain to public spaces, HOAs often adopt similar definitions when creating their own rules.